About Maritime Energy

 Maritime Energy was very busy in the winter with the delivery of heating oil but had less to do in the summer.
 Consequently, in 1985, Maritime Energy moved into the convenience store business by purchasing a store in Newcastle.
 Over next decade and a half, the company purchased or built eight more of these stores/gas stations, which sold gasoline and other auto-related petroleum products, groceries, deli-type foods, beverages and a host of other consumer convenience products for motorists and neighborhoods.
 These were the late twentieth-century version of the old neighborhood store and gas station combined.
 Called Maritime Farms, each is located on or near a busy highway to serve both travelers and local customers.

 Over the years, Maritime Energy had renovated and expanded its headquarters building on Route One several times and added a maintenance facility on upper Park Street.
 As the company approached its seventh decade in business, it built a modern headquarters building on its Route One site in Rockland.
 The new building seemed to symbolize the steady growth of the company and the important position it held in the industry in the midcoast region.
 Shortly after the company reached this milestone, a member of the third generation of the Ware family joined the business.
 John Ware’s youngest daughter, Susan, returned to Rockland to follow in her father’s footsteps.
-A graduate of the University of Southern Maine, Susan, following graduation, worked for several years for a Fortune 500 corporation, Safeco Financial, in Seattle, Washington, and currently she is the Vice President of Maritime Energy.
-Susan says it is a challenge that she is looking forward to.
+A graduate of the University of Southern Maine, Susan, following graduation, with a Bachelor of Science in Business Administration, worked for a Fortune 500 corporation, Safeco Financial, in Seattle, Washington, and currently she is the President of Maritime Energy.

-Today, Maritime Energy is a much larger and more complex company than when John became President twenty-five years ago.
-It has more than 170 employees (80 of whom are full time), delivers heating oil, propane and K1; provides heating systems installation and service; distributes a variety of other petroleum products; and operates 13 Maritime Farms convenience stores.
+Today, Maritime Energy is a much larger and more complex company than when John became President forty-five years ago.
 According to John, the real strength of the company is in its people.
 “We couldn’t have reached this point without the outstanding efforts of our dedicated employees,” he said.

 Heating oil – including service to its heating oil customers – remains the “bread and butter” of the business.
 Susan believes that the strength of the company will continue to rest on effectively serving its retail customers by meeting their changing needs.
 The company’s slogan, “We are not comfortable until you are,” reflects that effort and the company’s philosophy say both John and Susan Ware.

-As a local, family owned and operated company, Maritime Energy believes it is our responsibility to be active in the communities we serve through event involvement, donations, and our own Energy 4 Life program, which helps support the fight against cancer in Maine.
+As a local, family owned and operated company, Maritime Energy believes it is our responsibility to be active in the communities we serve through event involvement, donations, The Maine Cancer Foundation, and our own Energy 4 Life program, which helps support the fight against cancer in Maine.
 We also encourage our employees to participate in causes that benefit all who live here in many diverse ways.

 Below is a list of some of the entities and events that we are proud to support.